What is Fraud?

-Fraud is a crime of dishonesty and, in short, involves an act of dishonesty that causes some form of deprivation (usually financial) or risk of deprivation.
+Fraud is a crime of dishonesty and, in short, involves an act of dishonesty or deceit that causes some form of deprivation (usually financial) or risk of deprivation.
 Actual financial loss is not a requirement for the offence.

 Toronto Criminal Lawyer Andrew Captan has experience in representing individuals charged with minor Fraud offences (such as price tag “swapping”), to more serious Fraud matters, including large-scale breaches of trust (with hundreds of thousands of dollars at issue).